-Increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including those with EYLEA.
-Special precaution is needed in patients with poorly controlled glaucoma (do not inject EYLEA while the intraocular pressure is 30 mm Hg).
+Monitor your patient after the injection procedure as increases in intraocular pressure have been seen within 60 minutes of intravitreal injection, including those with EYLEA.
+Special precaution is needed in patients with poorly controlled glaucoma (do not inject EYLEA while the intraocular pressure is ≥30 mm Hg).
 In all cases, both intraocular pressure and the perfusion of the optic nerve head must therefore be monitored and managed according to clinical practice.